-CHURCH RELATIONS AND FELLOWSHIP: FELISA
+CHURCH RELATIONS AND FELLOWSHIP: FELSISA

 Gratefully we acknowledge that our two Churches have come a long way together.
 Over the past decades our Churches have cooperated in more or less close partnership in the Lutheran mission, in confessional Seminary training of future pastors and in the various aspects of pastoral ministry.
-Here and there, now and again our unity in the joint Lutheran conviction and practice has been brought to bear - most significantly from shared pulpits and at the Lord's table, but also in day to day church life.
+Here and there, now and again our unity in the joint Lutheran conviction and practice has been brought to bear - most significantly from shared pulpits and at the Lord's table, but also in day to day church life - as the dioceses in MP, KZN and GP know from their own experience.
 For many years the realization of this Church fellowship has been the goal of pastors and missionaries, of congregations and individual members of the Lutheran Church on both sides.